-- Offering a platform for technical exchange, innovation highlighting and ongoing research concerning WASHrelated endeavours in cholera-affected settings - Developing WASH-specific normative and programmatic directives for countries and stakeholders to aid in executing the Ending Cholera global roadmap - Identifying WASH-specific requirements to bolster the formulation of comprehensive initiatives, encompassing research, advocacy, training, and collaborative efforts with other pillars (e.g., WASH integration with OCV, collaboration with the laboratory working group in Environmental Surveillance initiatives, establishment of a data repository amalgamating epidemiological and WASH indicators, etc.)
+- offering a platform for technical exchange and showcasing innovation and ongoing research on WASH-related work in cholera-affected settings; - developing WASH-specific normative and programmatic directives for countries and stakeholders to support work to achieve Roadmap objectives; and - identifying WASH-specific requirements of comprehensive initiatives that encompass research, advocacy, training, and collaboration with other pillars (e.g. integrating WASH with OCV campaigns or collaborating with the laboratory working group on environmental surveillance initiatives).